The Ultimate Guide of The City of London

 The Heart of the City

-This walk features all the iconic City of London buildings – the Gherkin, the Cheesegrater, Lloyds and also the churches where Londoners have worshipped for centuries.
+This walk features all the iconic City of London buildings – the Gherkin, the Cheesegrater, Lloyds of London and also the churches where Londoners have worshipped for centuries.
 It’s the London labyrinth of world-historical importance seen in both the hoary old City and today’s London.
 Expect hidden alleys, depths, intricacies and secrets!

 Seven Deadly Sins in the City